-Documents required for a demat account
+Documents required for demat account

 - You need to provide some documents in order to kickstart your demat account opening process.
-These include PAN Card, address proof and bank proof.
+These include PAN Card, address proof, and bank proof.
 A properly filled out account opening form can go a long way in ensuring that your demat account is opened quickly.

-- If your phone number is linked to your Aadhaar Card then you can open a demat account online–completely paperless.
+- If your phone number is linked to your Aadhaar Card then you can open a demat account online--completely paperless.

-Documents required for demat accounts
+Documents required to Open demat Account

 - Driving Licence